smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/README.md

 This specific data was provided by Kaggle and can be viewed [here](https://www.kaggle.com/datasets/martinfrederiksen/danish-residential-housing-prices-1992-2024).

+## Scope of Analysis (Stakeholder Questions)
+* How have residential housing prices changed over time, and how do trends differ by region?
+* Which house types have experienced the highest price growth over time?
+* How do macroeconomic factors, such as nominal interest rates and inflation, relate to housing prices and sales trends in Denmark?
+* Are newer homes priced at a premium compared to older homes, and does this vary by region or house type?
+* How does the difference between offer price and final purchase price vary across regions, market conditions, and time periods?
+* What insights can be drawn from average housing prices and percentage differences between offer and purchase prices across house age groups?

 ## Key Findings (Executive Summary)
 * Housing prices increased steadily from 1992–2024, with Zealand showing the strongest growth and Bornholm the weakest among regions.